aspose-words/Aspose.Words-Documentation/cpp/developer-guide/programming-with-documents/working-with-document/work-with-document-options-and-settings/_index.md

 {{% /alert %}}

 The following code example demonstrates how to make sure the document is displayed at 50% zoom when opened in Microsoft Word.
-You can download the template file of this example from [here](https://github.com/aspose-words/Aspose.Words-for-.NET/blob/master/Examples/Data/Programming-Documents/Document/TestFile.doc).
+You can download the template file of this example from [here](https://github.com/aspose-words/Aspose.Words-for-C/blob/master/Data/Programming-Documents/Document/TestFile.doc).

-{{< gist "aspose-com-gists" "518f03cac02abb105e02f55edb7de9f9" "cpp-Programming-Documents-Document-SetViewOption-SetViewOption.cpp" >}}
+{{< gist "aspose-words-gists" "d55d8631947d283b1f0da99afa06c492" "cpp-Programming-Documents-Document-SetViewOption-SetViewOption.cpp" >}}

 ## Remove Unused Styles and Lists from Document

 If you want to remove only unused styles or lists from the document, you can use Document.Cleanup method with CleanupOptions.
 CleanupOptions class allows us to specify options for document cleaning.
 The following code example demonstrates how to remove only unused styles from the document.

-{{< gist "aspose-com-gists" "518f03cac02abb105e02f55edb7de9f9" "cpp-Programming-Documents-Document-CleansUnusedStylesandLists-CleansUnusedStylesandLists.cpp" >}}
+{{< gist "aspose-words-gists" "d55d8631947d283b1f0da99afa06c492" "cpp-Programming-Documents-Document-CleansUnusedStylesandLists-CleansUnusedStylesandLists.cpp" >}}

 The following code example demonstrates how to remove duplicate styles from the document using DuplicateStyle property provided under the CleanupOptions class.

-{{< gist "aspose-com-gists" "518f03cac02abb105e02f55edb7de9f9" "cpp-Programming-Documents-Document-WorkWithCleanupOptions-CleanupDuplicateStyle.cpp" >}}
+{{< gist "aspose-words-gists" "d55d8631947d283b1f0da99afa06c492" "cpp-Programming-Documents-Document-WorkWithCleanupOptions-CleanupDuplicateStyle.cpp" >}}

 ## Set Lines per Page and Number of Characters per Line